nokia/OSSMediator/OSSMediatorCollector/README.md

 ### Installation steps

-OSSMediatorCollector's binary should be built by running `make all` command.
+OSSMediatorCollector's binary should be built by running `make all` command followed by `make build_package` command.
 It will create binary named as `collector` inside `bin` directory and package containing the binary and resource file, named as `OSSMediatorCollector.zip` inside `package` directory.

 Please follow below procedure to install OSSMediatorCollector.zip in your home directory: